moorepants/me41055/content/pages/schedule.rst

 - Homeworks will be released to Brightspace-Vocareum one week (or two weeks for some later homeworks) before they are due.
 Homeworks are due at 23:59 on the due date, typically Mondays.
-- You will have at least one homework work session available for each homework assignment.
+- You will have at least one work session before each homework assignment due date to ask get help.
 - You should have watched the lecture videos and ideally started the homework assignments before attending the lecture and work sessions.
 - During the work sessions you have free time to work on the assignments and